IVF Treatment and Process

 Throughout this time, you also go for regular scans to see how your body is responding.
 Thankfully, my clinic opened at 7am, so I could pop in before work and avoid too much disruption to my schedule.
 That was something I had worried about, but it ended up working out well.

-At the end of this stage, about 36 hours before egg collection, you administer the final injection, known as the trigger injection.
+At the end of 10 days, you then have to administer the final injection, known as the trigger injection.
+This injection is given about 36 hours before the egg collection.
 The first two medications help your ovaries produce more eggs than usual, and the trigger injection prompts ovulation so the eggs mature and are ready to be collected.

 This whole process carried its fair share of stress.
 At first, I felt anxious about the injections, then my worries shifted to whether they would even work.
-The thought of repeating everything was overwhelming at times.
-I balanced a mix of hope and anxiety while continuing with my usual work routine, and there were moments when managing it all felt heavy.
+The thought of repeating the process again was overwhelming.
+I balanced a mix of hope and anxiety while continuing with my usual work routine, and there were moments when managing it all felt very stressful.

 I don’t want to come across as ungrateful/whingy — I truly feel fortunate to have the opportunity to undergo IVF.
 But I also want to acknowledge the range of emotions involved.
 While I practised daily gratitude, I didn’t always feel positive.